Corolab Investment Guide: Long-term investing

 Maximising capital growth with Coronation Market Plus

-If you are investing for a long-term goal with discretionary savings, your options for achieving maximum capital growth are wide.
-Depending on the purpose of your investment, your investment fund doesn’t need to comply with Regulation 28 and could include anything from a domestic equity-only fund (such as Coronation Equity or Coronation Top 20) to a global fund available to South African investors.
+If you are investing towards a long-term goal with discretionary savings, your options for achieving maximum capital growth are wide.
+Depending on the purpose of your investment, your investment fund doesn’t need to comply with Regulation 28.
+It could include anything from an equity-only fund that invests only in SA-listed assets (such as our concentrated Coronation Top 20 Fund) or a more diversified equity-only fund that invests in a combination of domestic and international equities (such as Coronation Equity).
+You can even consider utilising your discretionary savings in a fund predominantly investing in offshore asset classes (read more about these funds in our Corolab: Investing Offshore).

-We believe Coronation Market Plus offers a complete long-term solution for discretionary long-term savers.
-Since its inception in 2001, Coronation Market Plus has met the needs of aggressive investors aiming to build long-term capital outside their retirement portfolios.
-With the ability to invest more than 75% in equities (the regulatory limit under Regulation 28) and 45% offshore, Coronation Market Plus has delivered annualised returns well ahead of inflation and the average balanced fund.
-What is particularly pleasing is that, over this period, Coronation Market Plus has also managed to outperform the JSE All Share despite never being fully invested in equities.
+We believe Coronation Market Plus offers an optimal solution for those who prefer a complete long-term solution for their discretionary (non-retirement) savings from a single portfolio without deciding whether to invest in domestic or international markets.
+Since its inception in 2001, the Fund has met the needs of long-term investors seeking more aggressive exposure to equities than what can be achieved within typical retirement capital portfolios (i.e., more than 75% in equities).
+Over this period, Coronation Market Plus has delivered annualised returns well ahead of inflation and the average balanced fund.
+What is particularly pleasing is that, over this period, the Fund has also managed to outperform the JSE All Share despite never being fully invested in equities.

 Achieving tax efficiency with a Tax-Free Investment

-If you want to make your discretionary long-term investment work harder, you could consider housing your chosen underlying investment fund in a tax-free investment (TFI), such as the Coronation Tax-Free Investment account.
+If you want to make your discretionary long-term investment work harder, you could consider housing your chosen fund, such as Coronation Market Plus in the Coronation Tax-Free Investment (TFI) account.

 A higher-income option